Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

-We start with the motivation for considering the Gaussian kernels.
-As shown in Proposition~\ref{proposition: target-only learning}, when the imposed RKHS's smoothness $m_{Q}'$ is greater than the quantity $m_{Q}/2\tau$, there always exists an optimal $\lambda$ such that the minimax optimal rate is attainable.
-This indicates that the most prominent issue that causes the saturation effect is the large relative smoothness of $f^{Q}$ to $\hat{f}^{Q}$, i.e., estimating a smooth function with a much less smooth estimator.
-Thus, a feasible strategy is always to employ a Mat\'ern kernel with large smoothness so that the estimator $\hat{f}^{Q}$ is obtained from a smoother Sobolev space than the one where $f^{Q}$ resides.
-However, precisely determining the appropriate smoothness to impose on $\hat{f}^{Q}$ is challenging since the true smoothness $m_{Q}$ is typically unknown.
-To this end, we consider using the fixed bandwidth Gaussian kernel, which is further motivated by the following fact. \begin{itemize} \item The RKHS associated with the isotropic Mat\'ern kernel $K_{\nu}$ \citep{stein1999interpolation} is isomorphic to the Sobolev space $H^{\nu + \frac{d}{2}}$.
-Moreover, the Gaussian kernel is the limited of the Mat\'ern kernel, i.e.
+We begin by motivating the use of Gaussian kernels.
+Proposition~\ref{proposition: target-only learning} implies that when the imposed RKHS's smoothness $m'$ exceeds $m/2\tau$, there always exists an optimal $\lambda$ for attaining the optimal rate.
+This suggests that saturation primarily arises from a large mismatch in smoothness between $f^*$ and $\hat{f}$, i.e., estimating a smooth function with a much less smooth estimator.
+A natural remedy is to always employ kernels satisfying~\eqref{eqn: Fourier Transform of reproducing kernel} with large $m$, such as high-order Matérn kernels, which ensure $\hat{f}$ lies in a sufficiently smooth Sobolev space.
+However, precisely selecting the appropriate smoothness for $\hat{f}$ is challenging, as the true smoothness $m$ is typically unknown a priori.
+To this end, we consider fixed-bandwidth Gaussian kernels.
+The motivation is that the RKHS associated with the isotropic Mat\'ern kernel $K_{\nu}$ \citep{stein1999interpolation} is isomorphic to the Sobolev space $H^{\nu + \frac{d}{2}}$, and, more importantly, the Gaussian kernel is the limit of the Mat\'ern kernel, i.e.,

-and the RKHS associated with the Gaussian kernel is contained in the Sobolev space $H^{m_{Q}}$ for any $m_{Q} > d/2$ \citep{fasshauer2011reproducing}. \end{itemize} Thus, in using the Gaussian kernel, one might expect to achieve the minimax optimal rate with a feasible $\lambda$ and overcome the saturation effect since its corresponding RKHS consists of functions that are consistently ``smoother'' than $f^{Q}$.
+The infinite smoothness of the Gaussian kernel makes its RKHS embedded in the Sobolev space $H^{m}$ for any $m > d/2$ \citep{rieger2010sampling,fasshauer2011reproducing}.
+Thus, by using the Gaussian kernel, one might expect to achieve the optimal rate with a feasible $\lambda$ and avoid the bottleneck that causes saturation since its RKHS consists of functions that are consistently ``smoother'' than any $f \in H^{m}$.

+In addition to the assumptions in Section~\ref{subsec: learning problem}, we require a technical condition to obtain the convergence rates for Gaussian spectral algorithms.
+We introduce the following assumption, presented in two variants to maximize generality and applicability. \begin{assumption} Suppose that at least one of the following conditions holds: \begin{enumerate}[label=(\alph*)] \item Let $\mcN(\lambda)$ denote the effective dimension.
+There exists a constant $E_K > 0$ such that